fbpx

 A tree growing to 25 metres tall, spreading to 10 or so metres wide – often much smaller in cultivation.

 It is native to northern NSW and Queensland; growing from 2 different spots in NSW; west of Coffs Harbour – centred around Dorrigo, as far south as near Bowraville and north-west into Mt Hyland Nature Reserve.
 It then occurs, with disjunction, from Murwillumbah and directly west in very few locations, then commonly north – on the border with Queensland.
-In Queensland, it occurs to Springbrook and west of.
+In Queensland, it occurs to Springbrook and west of here.

-It is found in warm-temperate rainforest and wet sclerophyll forest, above 700 m AHD m usually on enriched volcanic soils.
+It is found in warm-temperate rainforest and wet sclerophyll forest, above 700 m AHD usually on enriched volcanic soils.

 Alloxylon spp. have leaves that are generally considered simple but with juvenile leaves lobed or divided to such an extent as to appear compound, arranged alternately.
 In this species, most leaves are pinnatisect to pinnate to 40 cm long and 20 cm wide; with up to 11 lobes (leaflets) containing a midvein – angled at about 45° off the main vein; mid to dark green; adult leaves are entire – generally oblanceolate to elongated-elliptic, to 15 cm long and 3 cm wide, tapering at both ends.

 Alloxylon spp. have inflorescences referred to as “conflorescences” which are actually made up of clustered racemes (or false racemes) of paired flowers, fused together.
-Unlike Waratahs (Telopea spp.), the flowers are not surrounded by an involucre (overlapping whorls) of enlarged leafy-bracts.
+Unlike Waratahs (Telopea spp.), the flowers are not surrounded by an involucre (overlapping whorls) of enlarged leafy-red bracts.
 Each flower is a typical Proteaceae flower with a perianth of 4 tepals, 4 anthers and 1 carpel.
 In this species, the flowers, including the pedicels are up to 10 cm long and with a tubular shape; occurring in terminal and axillary clusters of up to 150 flowers with the clusters to about 10 cm in diameter; bright-red-pink in colour, appearing mainly in spring.

 The fruit of Alloxylon is a follicle.
 In this species, they are up to 9 cm long – generally boat-shaped and splitting down one side; seeds have a wing, to 3 cm long.